spotinst/help/src/docs/ocean/features/auto-update-ami-eks-ui.md

 * Respect Pod Disruption Budget (PDB): Some pods may have a Pod Disruption Budget (PDB).
 If you turn on the PDB, Ocean verifies the PDB and will not replace a node if the PDB is violated.
 * Roll Batch Size Percentage: Indicates the percentage of the cluster's target capacity that will be rolled during a cluster roll operation.
 For example, if the cluster's target capacity is 50 nodes, and the Batch Size Percentage is set to 20%, each batch will consist of 20% of the target capacity, 10 nodes (50 nodes * 20% = 10 nodes).
 * Batch Size Healthy Percentage: indicates the minimum percentage of healthy instances in a single batch.
 The roll will fail if the number of healthy instances in a single batch is less than this percentage.
 The range is 1-100.
-Ocean considers instances not replaced due to PDB to be healthy.
-You can override the behavior of the batchMinHealthyPercentage parameter by setting the ignorePdb parameter to True

 ## Auto Update Now